La chercheuse d’esprit, a Pantomime Ballet

 SCENE 6.2 (No. 13)

 . . . elle l’aborde et lui fait part de ses chagrins. l’Eveillé qui la trouve gentille la rassure et lui promet qu’en un instant il lui donnera tout l’esprit possible.
 Il lui prend la main, la lui baise et va pour l’embrasser; quand Finette apperçoit son amant qui cajole Nicette, elle arrête les progrès de la leçon et menace Nicette, qui lui dit que c’est mal à elle d’empêcher que l’Eveillé lui donne de l’esprit.
 Finette lui demande pardon de l’avoir interrompu; mais elle apprend que ce n’est qu’à elle qu’il doit en donner, et sort en amenant son Amant. (‘. . . she goes up to him and and tells him of her sorrows.
 L’Éveillé, who is taken with her, reassures her and promises to give her in an instant all possible understanding.
-He takes her hand, kisses it and is about to kiss her when Finette sees her lover coaxing Nicette.
-She interrupts the progress of the lesson and threatens Nicette, who tells her that it is ill of her to keep L’Éveillé from giving her wits.
+He takes her hand, kisses it and is about to kiss when Finette sees her lover coaxing Nicette.
+She interrupts the lesson and threatens Nicette, who tells her that it is ill of her to keep L’Éveillé from giving her wits.
 Finette asks pardon for having interrupted but informs her that it is not to her that he should be giving such and leaves, leading off her sweetheart.’)

 (arrangement for violin (Mojca Gal) and fortepiano (Thys Grobelnik))